 Product name: The product name details what the student will create.

 Format: The format details how the product is to be presented, what the context is, what the student’s role is or who the anticipated audience is.
 It should also explain whether it is a group or individual task, the mode, the medium and the length/duration of the task.

 Criteria: The criteria are the elements that the assessor will focus on when making a judgement about the task.
 As each task is designed to assess how well the student has achieved the relevant learning outcomes, the criteria should reflect the language in the learning outcomes and the demands of the task.

-4.4 The Course Outline should also contain any additional information and a statement on penalties associated with the assessment in the course.
+7.5 The Course Outline also contains any additional information and a statement on penalties associated with the assessment in the course.
 Any penalties must be consistent with USC policy and procedures.

-4.8.1 The University provides for the Course Coordinator to apply a range of penalties for late submission of an assessment task.
-The penalties range from no penalty to the maximum identified in 4.8.2.
+7.8.1 The University provides for the Course Coordinator to apply a range of penalties for late submission of an assessment task.
+The penalties range from no penalty to the maximum identified in section 7.8.2 below.
 In all cases the penalties for late submission of an assessment task must be applied consistently across all enrolled students and be identified in the approved Course Outline.

 - Five percent (of the assessment task’s identified value) per day for the first two days from the date identified as the due date for the assessment task